 - The plant assortment may vary with the season

-- You will receive 5 different terrarium plants growing in 2.5
+- You will receive a total of 10 different terrarium plants growing in 2.5

 - 6 Different Small Terrarium Plants (2" Pot Size)